László Kleinheisler: Astana (loan)

-NK Osijek
+Osijek

-On 16 January 2019, NK Osijek announced that Kleinheisler had cancelled his contract with Astana, and had signed a 3.5-year contract with NK Osijek.
+On 16 January 2019, Osijek announced that Kleinheisler had cancelled his contract with Astana, and had signed a 3.5-year contract with NK Osijek.

 Panathinaikos

 In January 2023 he signed for Panathinaikos.
-On 5 February 2023, he scored his first goal for the club in a 2-0 win over Lamia.
+On 5 February 2023, he scored his first goal for the club in a 2–0 win over Lamia.

+Hajduk Split (loan)

+On 2 January 2024, he was signed by HNK Hajduk Split.

+Grazer AK

+On 4 February 2025, Kleinheisler signed with Grazer AK in Austrian Football Bundesliga.

 International career

 On 6 November 2015, Bernd Storck announced the Hungarian national team squad for the UEFA Euro 2016 qualifying play-off match against Norway.
 The biggest surprise was the inclusion of Kleinheisler because he had not played a single match in the 2015–16 Nemzeti Bajnokság I season.
 Six days later, he scored on his debut against Norway at the Ullevaal Stadion in Oslo, Norway in the first leg of the UEFA Euro 2016 qualifying play-offs.
 He was selected for Hungary's Euro 2016 squad.
 He played the full 90 minutes in each of Hungary's first two matches in the group phase.
 In the first match, a 2–0 win against Austria, he assisted Ádám Szalai for the first goal and was voted "Man of the Match".
 Having received a yellow card in the second match against Iceland and with Hungary already qualified for the round of sixteen, Kleinheisler was rested in the third match.
 On 1 June 2021, Kleinheisler was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
+He started all three matches as Hungary finished bottom of Group F. On 14 May 2024, Kleinheisler was named in Hungary's squad for UEFA Euro 2024.
+He appeared as a substitute for Ádám Nagy in both the team's opening match against Switzerland and their second match against Germany.